- Manitoba flour 500 grams

 The focaccia bread can also be cooked in a pan: just grease a pan with a bit of oil, spread the dough on it and cook with a lid for a few minutes on each side until each of them is golden brown.
 Most of the time, this will be a stuffed focaccia.

-How to preserve homemade focaccia bread
+How to store homemade focaccia bread

 The focaccia bread can be preserved up to two days stored in an airtight container or under a glass bell at room temperature.
 There are also those who preserve it wrapped in a cloth, but in this case try to isolate focaccia bread from moisture and heat, the best place is in the oven.